 Compared to Alternatives

-vs. Browserbase MCP Server: Browserbase is a cloud-hosted browser service — you get a managed browser without running Chromium locally.
-Better for production workloads and environments where local browser installation isn’t practical.
-Puppeteer MCP is better for development and local experimentation where you want direct control.
+vs. Browserbase MCP Server (@browserbasehq/mcp): Browserbase is a cloud-hosted browser service — you get a managed browser without running Chromium locally.
+Better for production workloads.
+Gets ~4.5K weekly npm downloads and remains actively maintained (v2.4.3).
+A viable option if you need managed browser infrastructure.

 vs. Firecrawl MCP Server: Firecrawl focuses specifically on web scraping — extracting clean content from pages.
 If you just need to read web content, Firecrawl is more targeted.
 Puppeteer is for when you need to interact with pages: click, fill, navigate multi-step flows.
 Different tools for different jobs.